-- (1) For the National Portfolio, the calculations assume that only Series A National Class Units have been sold (i.e. no Series F National Class Units and no Québec Class Units are outstanding).
-The calculations also assume that the Offering expenses are \$25,000 if the minimum Offering amount is raised in respect of both Classes and \$250,000 in the case of the maximum Offering, that the General Partners' Fee is \$5,000 in the case of the minimum Offering and \$200,000 in the case of the maximum Offering, that the operating and administration expenses are \$52,083 in the case of the minimum Offering and \$354,238 in the case of the maximum Offering over the lifetime of the Partnership, and that all Available Funds (\$199,375 in the case of the minimum Offering and \$8,725,000 in the case of the maximum Offering; see "Use of Proceeds") are invested in Flow-Through Shares of Resource Companies that, in turn, expend such amounts on Eligible Expenditures which are renounced to the Partnership with an effective date in 2022 and allocated to a Limited Partner and deducted by him or her in 2022. - (2) It is assumed that 75% of Available Funds of the National Portfolio will be used to acquire Flow-Through Shares of Resource Companies in 2022 that will entitle a Limited Partner to the 30% non-refundable Critical Mineral Tax Credit (as defined in "Canadian Federal Income Tax Considerations") and that 12.5% of Available Funds will be used to acquire Flow-Through Shares of Resource Companies in 2022 that will entitle a Limited Partner to the 15% non-refundable "flow-through mining expenditure" investment tax credit in respect of certain "grass roots" mining CEE incurred by a Resource Company and renounced under Investment Agreements entered into before December 31, 2022.
-It is assumed that the Limited Partner will be subject to tax on the recapture of the investment tax credits in 2023.
+(1) For the National Portfolio, the calculations assume that only Series A National Class Units have been sold (i.e. no Series F National Class Units and no Québec Class Units are outstanding).
+The calculations also assume that the Offering expenses are \$225,000 in the case of the maximum Offering, that the General Partners' Fee is \$200,000 in the case of the maximum Offering over the lifetime of the Partnership, and that all Available Funds (\$8,600,000 in the case of the maximum Offering; see "Use of Proceeds") are invested in Flow-Through Shares of Resource Companies that, in turn, expend such amounts on Eligible Expenditures which are renounced to the Partnership with an effective date in 2023 and allocated to a Limited Partner and deducted by him or her in 2023.

+(2) It is assumed that 75% of Available Funds of the National Portfolio will be used to acquire Flow-Through Shares of Resource Companies in 2023 that will entitle a Limited Partner to the 30% non-refundable Critical Mineral Tax Credit (as defined in "Canadian Federal Income Tax Considerations") and that 12.5% of Available Funds will be used to acquire Flow-Through Shares of Resource Companies in 2023 that will entitle a Limited Partner to the 15% non-refundable "flow-through mining expenditure" investment tax credit in respect of certain "grass roots" mining CEE incurred by a Resource Company and renounced under Investment Agreements entered into before December 31, 2023.
+It is assumed that the Limited Partner will be subject to tax on the recapture of the investment tax credits in 2024.
 See "Canadian Federal Income Tax Considerations".